-Outwork the competition.
-I think this is true for businesses, artistic works (like books), academic research or pretty much anything else I can think of.
+As Norris Mendenhall of MoneyBrighter says, outwork the competition by outworking their workstyle.
+I think this is true for businesses, artistic works (like books), academic research, or pretty much anything else I can think of.

 Because ideas are worth so little, I think the concept of worrying about someone stealing your video game or business idea is silly.